PokeNavBot/pokenav-documentation/_sources/raids.md.txt

 The hatch time, end time and expiration will all be based off the timestamps in the screenshot.

-The boss will be automatically detected using a combination of text recognition and image recognition (even if the bosses name is obscured).
+The boss will be automatically detected using a combination of text recognition and image recognition (even if the bosses name is obscured -- though this will fail if it can't detect the boss and you may need to upload training data so we can refine the image recognition process).

 If your servers play area has gyms loaded into PokeNavs database, the location will automatically be set based on the name of the gym and directions will be made available.

 ### Raid Screenshot Scanning

 When uploading screenshots, help PokeNav accurately extract information from the screenshot.
 Make sure the gym and boss name are visible if possible.

+Avoid uploading images before the timer is visible or the boss is zoomed in or not clearly visible -- otherwise you may waste some scan quota.

 ```eval_rst
 .. raw:: html